AWS hosts a variety of public data sets that anyone can access for free.

 The data sets are hosted in two possible formats: Amazon Elastic Block Store (Amazon EBS) snapshots and/or Amazon Simple Storage Service (Amazon S3) buckets.

 To access a data set hosted as an Amazon EBS snapshot: Sign up for an AWS account, launch an Amazon EC2 instance, and create an Amazon EBS volume using the Snapshot ID listed in the catalog above.
-The ElasticFox Getting Started Guide provides a simple walkthrough of how to launch an instance and create an Amazon EBS volume using ElasticFox, a convenient FireFox plug-in.
 Or, see the Amazon EC2 Getting Started Guide.

 To access a data set hosted in Amazon S3: You can make simple HTTP requests, use AWS Command Line Tools and SDKs (Ruby, Java, Python, .NET, PHP, etc.), download the data using Amazon EC2, or use Hadoop to process the data with Amazon EMR.

-If you have any questions or want to participate in our Public Data Sets community, please visit our Public Data Sets forum.
+If you have any questions or want to participate in our Public Data Sets community, please email us at email@example.com.